 Y4 Squad: William Bethel (captain), Hattie Akerman, Owen Burford, Matthew Fowler, Oakley Hiorns, Isobel Mclaren, Joshua Smith, Rhys Thomas, Leah Trust & Finlay Whittard

 Tirlebrook Primary School

 Tirlebrook Primary School is highly committed to PE and school sport.
 The School Games and its associated values of Respect, Passion, Determination, Self Belief, Honesty and Teamwork are the essential embedded foundations of our approach to PE and school sport as we continue to develop a vibrant curriculum and an exciting array of wider opportunities that promote high quality learning, contribute to healthy lifestyles and provide a breadth of opportunities to organise, participate in and lead in a variety of sports and activities.
-We are delighted that we are currently holders of the Gold School Games mark - for the third successive year.
+We are delighted that we are currently holders of the Gold School Games mark - for the fourth successive year.